 4.1.4.
-Call for proposals: E&T 2020 awareness raising and support (awareness raising, experimentations and innovations)
+Call for proposals: Implementation of the European strategic objectives in Education and training ET 2020 (stakeholder cooperation, experimentation and innovation)

-The call for proposals will be divided into two parts: Part A) Raising national awareness of European cooperation in education and training (ET 2020), and Part B) Support for transnational co-operation in the development and implementation of transversal education and training policy issues linked to the priorities set out in Europe 2020 and ET 2020.
+This item will be divided into two lots:

+Lot A): Support to national implementation and awareness raising of the objectives of European cooperation in education and training (ET 2020), (earmarked amount Lot A: €1,500,000).

+Lot B): Support for transnational co-operation in the development and implementation of transversal education and training policy issues linked to the priorities set out in Europe 2020 and ET 2020, (earmarked amount lot B: ε 2,300,000).